May 14, 2026

 Over the years I have used my share of words.
 Endless essays, formal presentations, shared sentiments at weddings and funerals, and countless emails.
 Sometimes the words have come readily.
 Sometimes they have been strained or difficult to find.
 And then there is poetry.

 There is something about writing poetry that challenges the senses all at once.
 Poems capture a feeling.
 Poems conjure vivid images.
 Poems look a certain way.
 No two are alike.
 Poems have the power to touch the mind and the heart and the soul.
-Poems arrange well-crafted words to land just so.
+Poems are well-crafted words that land just so.
 To inspire.
 To reflect.
 To think.

-From the timeless world of Shakespeare to the digital media platform of Word Porn, words matter.
+From the timeless world of Shakespeare to the time sensitive variation of Word Porn found across social media, words matter.
 Carefully chosen and constructed with care, they matter.

 Still Life